dmcarth/Cue/Docs/Rendering.md

 ```

 ## General Purpose Rendering
-The `Renderer` protocol requires a little more work upfront, but in exchange you gain much greater flexibility.
+The `Renderer` protocol requires a little more work up front, but in exchange you gain much greater flexibility.
 Unlike `MarkupRenderer`, you are responsible for defining the context type of your renderer, enabling you to output the results of the Cue parser in far more than just plain text.
 A syntax highlighter would use this protocol.

 ```swift
 struct CGRenderer: Renderer {